webgme/webgme/docs/meta_modeling/creating_the_meta_model.rst

     </div>

-Which concepts do we need?
+Which types do we need?
 --------------------------
-The first thing to layout when constructing a meta-model is what type of concepts do we need?
+The first thing to layout when constructing a meta-model is what types our domain should include.
 Which these are does not only depend on the domain, but also the analysis tools being targeted.
-Since our target is **Modelica** and more specifically the Basic Components in the Analog Electrical library as part of the **Modelica Standard Library**, we should take that into consideration.
+Since our target is **Modelica** and more specifically the Analog Electrical library as part of the **Modelica Standard Library**, we should take that into consideration.

 .. figure:: electrical_analog_modelica.png
     :align: center